FateLords

 FateLords was one of the first browser based on massively multiplayer online, real-time strategy video games.
 It was played for 6 years since 2002, until officially closed in June 2008.
 During that time, it won a Golden Web Awards (2002, 2003, 2004), a Canadian Web award (2002), GameSpotter award, KTU Technorama and it was announced as the best Lithuanian product of information and communications technology in 2002.
 The game was created by Zygimantas Berziunas and later sold for Dokeda company, which supported the game until the year of 2008.
 Shortly after the official close of the game, the domain name fatelords.com has been dropped and purchased by a third party.
 Dokeda has no plans to continue hosting the game in future.
+SkyLords, a subsequent game by the same developer is still available online.

 The game had many players from Lithuania, the Netherlands, the UK and the United States, as well as other countries.